We are committed to protecting and respecting your privacy and personal data.

 We may collect, use, store, process and transfer the following different types of personal data about you:

-- Information that you provide by filling in forms on our website or systems we use, including ClubSpark, MailChimp and Shopify.
+- Information that you provide by filling in forms on our website or systems we use, including our box office, ClubSpark, MailChimp and Shopify.
 This includes information provided at the time of registering to use our website and subscribing to our newsletters.
 We may also ask you for information when you enter a competition or promotion on our website or on any of our digital platforms, and when you report a problem with our website/digital platforms.

 - Identity data such as your name, username or similar identifier, date of birth, marital status, title and gender.